-External events are protection functions which the operator can configure to trigger converter events (warnings, faults, and so on) through inputs.
+External events are protection functions which can be configured to trigger converter events (warnings, faults, and so on) through inputs.
 Two separate events are available, both can be triggered with an active-high or active-low signals.

 P2.9.3.1 External Event 1 Input